 Detailed List of Veterinary Schools in Illinois (1 School)

-University of Illinois at Urbana - Champaign (Illinois) in Champaign, IL
+University of Illinois at Urbana - Champaign in Chicago, IL

 - Veterinary program accredited since 1977